How To Grow Nasturtium Flowers In Containers

 Nasturtiums should be grown in pots 10-12 inches in diameter.
 They can also be grown in window boxes because they are good runners.

 This incredible plant thrives in poor soil.
 Plant them in loose, well-drained soil with plenty of organic materials.
 Planting should not be done in heavy, moist, clayey soil.
+Before putting them in containers, you can use a balanced organic fertilizer.

-Propagate Nasturtium From Seeds
+6. Propagate Nasturtium Plants From Seeds

 Seeds are the most popular and straightforward technique to propagate nasturtiums.
 Seeds can be obtained from a nearby nursery.
 Nasturtiums come in various shapes and sizes, including bushy, trailing, and climbers.

 Although all kinds can be grown in containers, trailing plants are the most suitable.
 You're set to go once you've planted a few seeds in the container.
-It's that simple!
-The nasturtium seeds will germinate on their own because it thrives on neglect.
-Germination is aided by soaking nasturtium seeds overnight before planting.

 The seeds are difficult to get by.
 Once you've gotten your hands on this plant, save the seeds so you may replant them in the spring.

-Propagate Nasturtium From Stem Cuttings
+7. Propagate Nasturtium Plants From Stem Cuttings

 Spring is the optimum time to collect stem cuttings for propagation because the weather is mild.